-Insurers applying the modified retrospective approach will instead classify such a liability as a liability for incurred claims to the extent that they do not have reasonable and supportable information to apply the full retrospective approach.
+Insurers applying the modified retrospective approach will instead classify such a liability for incurred claims to the extent that they do not have reasonable and supportable information to apply the full retrospective approach.
 Insurers applying the fair value approach can also classify a liability as liability for incurred claims.

 The AAR must clearly identify the approach and disclose the amount of the acquired business before the transition date.
-The detailed information must be available upon the IOFI's request.
+The detailed information must be available upon the Inspector's request.

-4. FORMAT OF THE APPOINTED ACTUARY'S REPORT
+5 FORMAT OF THE APPOINTED ACTUARY'S REPORT

-4.1 Report Outline
+5.1 Report Outline

-The AAR must be presented in a manner generally understandable to both the insurer's management and the regulator.
 At a minimum, the following sections must be included in the AAR:

 - Introduction

 - Expression of Opinion

 - Supplementary Information Supporting the Opinion

 - Executive Summary

 - Description of Insurer

 - Materiality Standard

 - Data

 - Expenses

 - Classification of Contract

 - Portfolio Reporting

 - Estimates of Future Cash Flows

 - Discount Rate

 - Risk Adjustment

 - Liabilities for Incurred Claims

 - Liabilities for Remaining Coverage

 - Other Liabilities/Other Assets

 - Liability Roll Forward

 - Transition Amount

 - Liability Composition by IFRS Standard

 - Other Disclosure Requirements

-- Unpaid Claims and Loss Ratio Analysis Exhibit

 - Exhibits and Appendices

-In Section 5 "Contents of the Appointed Actuary's Report", the above outline is used to discuss the required contents.
+In section 6 "Contents of the Appointed Actuary's Report", the above outline is used to discuss the required contents.

-4.2 Table of Contents
+5.2 Table of Contents